HAH704P Physics of Biological Systems (2 ECTS)

 Description:

 This TU an introduction to the physics of biological systems.
-Topics covered in this course include:
+The course will cover the following topics:

-– Formation of biomolecules: Interactions between molecules; Gibbs energy; Biological polymers: amino acids, peptides, nucleic acids; Proteins: primary, secondary, and tertiary structure; Association of colloids and vesicles.
+– Formation of biomolecules: Interactions between molecules; Gibbs energy; Biological polymers: amino acids, peptides, nucleic acids; Proteins: primary, secondary, and tertiary structures; Aggregation of colloids and vesicles.

-– Fluid flow: Fluid transport; Fick's law, Hagen–Poiseuille law; Laminar and turbulent flow of biological fluids.
+– Fluid flow: Fluid transport; Fick’s law, Hagen–Poiseuille’s law; flow of biological fluids, laminar and turbulent flow.

 Objectives:

-This course aims to train students to apply the laws of physics to biology in order to: understand the physical interactions underlying the formation of biomolecules; calculate the Gibbs energy accompanying the conformational change of a protein; understand the physics of transport across biological membranes; calculate the resting potential of membranes; understand the physics of biological fluid flow.
+This course aims to train students to apply the laws of physics to biology in order to: understand the physical interactions underlying the formation of biomolecules; calculate the Gibbs energy associated with a protein’s conformational change; understand the physics of transport across biological membranes; calculate the resting potential of membranes; and understand the physics of biological fluid flow.

 Hourly volumes: